icy/blog/README.md

      5    42 days, 02:31:50 | Linux 5.10.5-arch1-1      Sun Jan 17 20:03:24 2021
      6    33 days, 01:09:50 | Linux 6.1.4-arch1-1       Wed Feb  8 15:55:10 2023
 ```

+## The tasks this laptop has been serving...

+- [x] A coin miner during covid time.
+For fun, of course, net profit is negative :)
+- [ ] Provide the main media system for my little family :D Mostly music
+- [ ] A main source of income for many years :D
+- [x] An image server.
+Now I have to buy a NAS device
+- [ ] A backup server for android devices